 Architectural Studies Major

-The Architectural Studies at Swarthmore focuses on the skills and methods needed to develop an architectural design project.
-Projects vary, but share a conception of architectural studies that aligns making, craft and materials with humanistic inquiry and social urgency.
+The Art Program’s Architectural Studies track focuses on the development of architectural skills and methods including observation, drawing, model-making, mapping and photographic documentation.
+Semester long studios vary in scale, methods and thematic focus, but share a conception of architecture that aligns making, craft and materials with analytical thinking, humanistic inquiry and social urgency.
 The major prepares students for professional degrees or graduate study in a broad range of design disciplines including architecture, landscape, urban planning, historic preservation and industrial design.
-The major also serves as a meaningful introduction to methods of spatial analysis and design for students interested more broadly in the role of the built environment in human experience.
-All students complete the program with design and critical thinking skills that can be applied to non-professional roles in design, policy, curation and beyond.
+The major also serves as a meaningful introduction to methods of spatial analysis for students interested more broadly in the role of the built environment in human experience.

-Students in the Architectural Studies major rigorously document their work in a design portfolio.
-These portfolios track student’s development through the program and become an important part of their record for graduate school applications and off-campus opportunities.
+A required, three-credit, year-long Senior capstone offers majors a chance to develop an architectural design that demonstrates the knowledge, skills and methods acquired during their time in the program.
+Students in the Art Program’s Architectural Studies track rigorously document their work in design portfolios that become an important part of their record for graduate school applications and off-campus opportunities.

 Architecture Studies Major (Art Program)